 Drugs / Crime / Homelessness

-Unfortunately, one of the downsides to visiting California currently is the scale of the homelessness crisis in the State.
-Homelessness was very visible in Los Angeles, with tents erected under bridges and in particular areas of the city, such as, Venice Beach.
-We saw less homelessness in San Francisco, but probably because we avoided certain areas of the city, such as, the Tenderloin.
+Unfortunately, one of the downsides of visiting California is the scale of the current homelessness crisis in the State.
+It was very visible in the centre of Los Angeles and also Venice Beach.
+We saw less homelessness in San Francisco, but probably because we actively avoided certain areas of the city, such as, the Tenderloin.

 Thank you so much for reading my blog, I hope you found it useful?